tylercrosse/tylercrosse.github.io/src/content/2021-09-26-nand2testris-1/index.md

 1110001100001000 // M=D
 ```

-I added in comments to make it easier to map this output back to the instruction set.
+I added comments to make it easier to map this output back to the instruction set.

-For this project I wrote a [simple parser and symbol table in Typescript](https://github.com/tylercrosse/nand2tetris/blob/main/projects/06/AssemblerTS) and had a lot of fun along the way.
+I wrote a [simple parser and symbol table in Typescript](https://github.com/tylercrosse/nand2tetris/blob/main/projects/06/AssemblerTS) and had a lot of fun along the way.
 I'm looking forward to the last half of this course.